counterfactual/monorepo/packages/specs/source/app-definition.md

 When we discuss building off-chain applications in general, we usually reference easy-to-understand examples such as payment channels, turn-based games like Tic-Tac-Toe, or well understood blockchain use cases like mixers.
 For each of these examples, we attempt to isolate their core functionality inside of a single logical container.
 We call these containers **Apps**.
 Apps have the following properties at a minimum:

-- A fixed set of participants / users
+- The number of participants / users supported
 - An encoding type for its state
 - A resolution function based on the state